 Jessie McGuire Dent Myra Davis Hemmings

 Madree Penn White Edith Motte Young

-These students demonstrated a vital concern for de-emphasizing the social aspect of sorority life.
+These 22 students demonstrated a vital concern for de-emphasizing the social aspect of sorority life.
 Their ideals have withstood the test of time.
 Surviving on the strength of its sisterhood, today Delta Sigma Theta is a non-profit organization providing programs and services to improve society.
-Commencing a long tradition of public service, the Founders of Delta Sigma Theta represented Howard University in the women's suffrage March of 1913.

 Today, Delta Sigma Theta Sorority, Inc. remains a service sorority dedicated to public service, and remains at the forefront of accomplishments for blacks and women.
 Delta Sigma Theta Sorority, Inc. is unparalleled in terms of accomplishments as a whole, as well as those of individual members.

 With a growing membership of over 250,000 women, Delta Sigma Theta Sorority continues to attract the brightest college educated women.
-Delta Sigma Theta has been shaped by its members who have committed to a lifetime of public service.
-The Sorority's initiatives are based on its Five Point Programmatic Thrust.
+Delta Sigma Theta Sorority has been shaped by its members who have committed to a lifetime of public service.
+The Sorority's initiatives are based on its Five Point Programmatic Thrust: Economic Development, Physical and Mental Health, Educational Development, Political Awareness and Involvement, and International Awareness and Involvement.
 Delta continues to serve the community in numerous capacities providing services and programs to promote human welfare.
-The Sorority's new initiatives are carried out under the leadership of 24th National President Cynthia M. A. Butler-McIntyre and the National Executive Board.
+The Sorority's new initiatives are carried out under the leadership of 25th National President, Dr. Paulette C. Walker and the National Executive Board.